Last Updated on

 - There are categories in the post where you can not set categories of the page.

-- WordPress posts can show the author name right after the title of the post, but the page cannot show the name of the author.
+- WordPress posts can show the author’s name right after the title of the post, but the page cannot show the name of the author.

-- With the page, you can set a custom URL where you can only change the type of permalink on the post.
+- With a page, you can set a custom URL where you can only change the type of permalink on the post

 I hope that my article clears up your questions on the difference between WordPress posts and pages.
 If you are wondering which other pages you absolutely need on your site, take a look at our website pages list which will clear up that question for you.